ilhamkabir/essays/README.md

 - <a href="https://github.com/ilhamkabir/essays/blob/main/Science%20and%20Technology/billionaire-space-race.pdf">
     Billionaire Space Race
 </a>
-    “Only a lukewarm 53 percent of the public believed such a momentous historical occasion had been worth the cost.”
+    On the Apollo program: “Only a lukewarm 53 percent of the public believed such a momentous historical occasion had been worth the cost.”
     — Jeremy Hsu
 <br /><br />